 On Fading to Black: The Hows, The Whens, and The Whys

-Fading to black is the smoothest dissolve transition there is.
-But it’s good for more than just endings.
-Let’s take a look at what this classic move can do.
+Fading to black is the smoothest dissolve transition there is, but it’s good for more than just endings.
+Let’s take a look at what it can do.

-If you read any editing textbook, you’ll learn that editing should be invisible.
-If an editor has done their job correctly, the work will go unnoticed.
+If you’ve read any editing textbook, you’ll learn that editing should be invisible.
+If an editor has done their job right, the work will go unnoticed.
 It’s only when we see jarring cuts that we lose the sense of immersion.
 The moment the audience becomes aware of the cut is the moment you’ve failed.

 - Fading from the end of a theme to the beginning of another.